 The information in this section is for Flexible Fuel vehicles only.
-These vehicles can be identified by a unique fuel filler door label that states Ethanol (E-85) or Unleaded Gasoline Only.
+These vehicles can be identified by a unique fuel filler door label that states Ethanol (E-85) or Un-leaded Gasoline Only.
 This section only covers those subjects that are unique to these vehicles.
 Please refer to the other sections of this manual for information on features that are common between Flexible Fuel and gasoline-only powered vehicles.

-Only vehicles with the E-85 fuel filler door label can operate on E-85.
+Only vehicles with the E-85 fuel filler door label or a yellow gas cap can operate on E-85.